 Plus, the pandemic complicated an already difficult home buying landscape.
 Demand was soaring, inventory was low and the price point to enter the housing market kept increasing, forcing Cleary to find even more money for a downpayment.
-In 2020 she began saving her stimulus checks to put toward a downpayment.
+In 2020 she began saving her stimulus checks to put toward a future mortgage.

-Cleary’s story showcases the hurdles facing Black homebuyers in a red hot pandemic market.
+Cleary’s story showcases the hurdles facing Black homebuyers in a hot pandemic market.
 The legacy of discrimination, a housing crunch and limited down payment assistance programs have dampened Black homeownership rates, which have fallen by 4 percentage points since the start of the pandemic.

 The consequence of those discriminatory housing policies is felt decades later.
 Fewer Black families own homes and have access to the economic benefits of homeownership.
 In turn, with home prices appreciating at faster than ever before, Black families are disproportionately locked out of those gains.